 Marc Goldwein is the Senior Policy Director of the Committee for a Responsible Federal Budget, where he guides and conducts research on a wide array of topics related to fiscal policy and the federal budget.
 He is frequently quoted in a number of major media outlets and works regularly with Members of Congress and their staffs on budget-related issues.

 In 2010, Marc spent nine months as Associate Director of the National Commission on Fiscal Responsibility and Reform (The Fiscal Commission), and in 2011 he spent three months as a senior budget analyst on the Joint Select Committee on Deficit Reduction (The Super Committee).
 He has also conducted research for the Government Accountability Office, the World Bank, the Historian's Office at the Social Security Administration, and the Institute of Governmental Studies at UC Berkeley.
 In addition to his work at CRFB, Marc teaches economics at Johns Hopkins University where he was the 2013 recipient of Excellence in Teaching Award.
 In 2011, Marc was featured in the Forbes "30 Under 30" list for Law & Policy.
-Contact him at goldwein[at]crfb.org.
+Contact him at goldwein[at]crfb.org and find him on Twitter at @MarcGoldwein.

 Christina Howerton is the Social Media Specialist with the Committee for a Responsible Federal Budget, where she works on social media strategy and engagement.
 She previously interned with other D.C.-based non-profit organizations, where she worked on digital media and advocacy, as well as social media.
 Christina has a master’s degree in international media from American University in Washington, D.C., and bachelor’s degrees in journalism and French from Western Kentucky University.
 She is originally from Jeffersonville, Indiana.
 Contact her at howerton[at]crfb.org.

 Prior to joining the Committee staff, Ed served on the staff of the Commission on Fiscal Responsibility and Reform.
 He is a longtime veteran of the Congressional Budget process, having served as policy advisor and Legislative Director to former Congressman (and current Co-Chairman of the Committee board) Charlie Stenholm from 1990 through 2004 and as Senior Policy Advisor for House Majority Leader Steny Hoyer from 2007 through June of 2010.
 Ed received his bachelor’s degree in government and international service from American University.
 Ed graduated from The American University in 1992 with a degree in government and international relations.
 He is originally from Honesdale, Pennsylvania.
-Contact him at lorenzen[at]crfb.org.
+Contact him at lorenzen[at]crfb.org and find him on Twitter at @CaptainPAYGO.

 Mike Murphy is Policy and Special Projects Manager for the Committee for a Responsible Federal Budget, where he manages policy research and analysis on a variety of topics related to fiscal policy and the federal budget, as well as coordinates a wide array of projects related to advancing the Committee’s policy related initiatives.
 Prior to joining the Committee, Mike worked for the Comeback America Initiative, a non-profit founded by David Walker, Former Comptroller General of the United States, who mission is to educate and engage the public about federal, state and local fiscal issues.
 Previously, Mike also worked as a Senior Transportation Program Analyst for the Port Authority of New York and New Jersey, as well as in legislative affairs for the American Cancer Society and on Capitol Hill.
 Mike received his bachelor’s degree in History and Political Science from the State University of New York at Albany, and a Masters of Public Administration and a Certificate of Health Services Management and Policy from the Maxwell School of Citizenship and Public Affairs at Syracuse University.
 Contact him at murphy[at]crfb.org.